remindmodel/remind/README.md

 16GB of memory and a Core i7 CPU or similar.

 ## HOW TO INSTALL

+**Please note: You can not run REMIND without the input data.
+At present, there are still legal issues with sharing this data, but we are working on it.
+Please bear with us.**

 REMIND requires *GAMS* (https://www.gams.com/) including licenses for the solvers *CONOPT* for its core calculations.
 As the model benefits significantly of recent improvements in *GAMS* and *CONOPT* it is